Scholarships Available

 - Scholarship is a one-time, non-renewable scholarship

-One, non-renewable award to a graduating high school senior from Fremont High School attending Hope College or Calvin College.
+To be awarded to a graduating high school senior from Fremont High School attending Hope College or Calvin University

 - Demonstrate financial need